EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*
 Suggestion is not to accept this requirement U07.

-## System requirements
-Is this separate from functional and non functional requirements?
-Where to write SLAs of OPERA?

 ## Functional and non-functional requirements

-These are copied from E-SOH directly, no changes!
-Changes done by Vegark (MetNorway)

 ### F01 - operational service

 "As an consumer of OPERA Open Radar Data, I want the sytem to be operational.
-So I can build my operational services based on E-RADAR data."
+So I can build my operational services based on WP6 Open radar data."

 *Priority:*
 - primary

 *Clarifications:*
 - What is the meaning of "operational service"?
+- This is the main goal set for the requirements, the below defined requirements are to explanatory
-- OPERA Open Radar Data will be a fully operational service, providing core capability on behalf of EUMETNET Members.
+- Open Radar Data will be a fully operational service, providing core capability on behalf of EUMETNET Members.
 Requirements F02 to F06 describe the Service levels required.

 *Acceptance criteria:*

 *Consequences and decisions:*

 ### F02 - 24/7 availability